owncloud/ocis/services/webfinger/README.md

 - /.well-known/openid-configuration, auth2 token and oidc userinfo endpoints to authenticate the user
 - /ocs/v1.php/cloud/user to get the username, eg. einstein ... again? it contains the oc10 user id (marie, not the uuid)
 - /ocs/v1.php/cloud/capabilities to fetch instance capabilites
-- /ocs/v1.php/cloud/users/einstein to fetch the quota which could come from graph and actually is now tied to the spaces, not tu users
+- /ocs/v1.php/cloud/users/einstein to fetch the quota which could come from graph and actually is now tied to the spaces, not to users
 - /graph/v1.0/me?%24expand=memberOf to fetch the user id and the groups the user is a member of

 We need a way to pass oidc claims from the proxy, which does the authentication to the webfinger service, preferably by minting them into the internal reva token.